we-learn-js/js-training/src/md/Testing.md

   .to.equal(expected) // target is strictly equal (===) to value
   .deep.equal(expected) // target is deeply equal to value.
   .exist // asserts that the target is neither null nor undefined.
-  .contain(val) // assert the inclusion of an object in an array or a substring in a string
+  .contain(val); // assert the inclusion of an object in an array or a substring in a string
 ```

 <!--slide-->